SEC4SR/sec4sr.github.com/README.md

 # Code & Contributions
 The source code of SEC4SR is available at [Code of SEC4SR](https://github.com/SEC4SR/SEC4SR).

 New models, datasets, attacks and defenses are strongly welcome to be integrated into SEC4SR.
-If you want to do so, you can make a pull request or contant us (email adress not available for anonymous submissions).
+If you want to do so, you can make a pull request or contant us (email address not available for anonymous submissions).